5G Standalone - which devices and UK networks are using it?

 Your phone will seamlessly switch between 5G Standalone, 5G Non-Standalone, and 4G coverage according to what’s available where you are.

-Three meanwhile hasn’t said much of anything about 5G Standalone yet, so while we’re sure the network will be working on it, we’re not optimistic that it will launch before 2025.
+Three doesn’t offer 5G Standalone at the time of writing, and in fact it hasn’t said much of anything about 5G Standalone yet, so while we’re sure the network will be working on it, we’re not optimistic that it will launch before 2025.

 Which devices support 5G Standalone?